PostHog/posthog.com/contents/blog/ab-testing-examples.md

 - Ship low-risk "pellets," rather than slow-moving "cannonballs."

 📖 **Further reading:** [Pellets not cannonballs: How we experiment at Monzo](https://monzo.com/blog/2022/05/24/pellets-not-cannonballs-how-we-experiment-at-monzo) and [How we experiment at Monzo](https://monzo.com/blog/2019/07/31/how-we-experiment-at-monzo).

 ## 2. Instacart – Solving a complex sampling problem

-Instacart, a grocery delivery service, is a more complicated example of A/B testing.
-Instacart's goal was to increase the efficiency of delivery routing, which followed one of two strategies:
+Instacart, a grocery delivery service, shows a more complicated example of A/B testing.
+In this example, Instacart's goal was to increase the efficiency of delivery routing, which followed one of two strategies:

 1. **Handoff:** One person preps, while another collects and delivers.
 2. **Full service:** One person does everything: prep, collection, and delivery.